College of Communication > Faculty & Staff > Faculty A-Z > Jay Baglia

 • “Melancholy Baby: Time, Emplotment, & Other Notes on Our Miscarriage."
 In R. Silverman & J. Baglia (Eds.)
 Communicating Pregnancy Loss (pp. 197-209).
 New York: Peter Lang Publishing.
 (2015)

-• “Afterword: How to do things with stories.”
+• “Afterword: How to Do Things with Stories."
 In R. Silverman & J. Baglia (Eds.)
 Communicating Pregnancy Loss (pp. 295-304).
 New York: Peter Lang Publishing.
 (2015)

 • “Assessing Baseline Cultural Sensitivity Among Employees at a Hospital System: A Mixed Methods Approach."
 In R. Ahmed & B. Bates (Eds.)
 Medical Communication in Clinical Contexts (pp. 145-166).
 Co-authored with Anthony Nerino, Judith Sabino, & Jarret Patton.
 Dubuque, IA: Kendall Hunt.
 (2012)